Roxy Music: Final studio albums and hiatus (1978–1983)

-Later, with more sombre and carefully sculpted soundscapes, the band's eighth—and final—studio album, Avalon (1982), recorded at Chris Blackwell's Compass Point Studios, was a major commercial success and restored the group's critical reputation and contained the successful single "More Than This".
-The album also included several Roxy Music classics, such as "Avalon", "The Main Thing", "The Space Between", "True to Life", and "To Turn You On".
-Ferry, Mackay and Manzanera (augmented by several additional players) toured extensively, with the Avalon tour being documented on the live album Heart Still Beating, eventually released in 1990.
-After the tour ended in May 1983 the band dissolved.
+Later, with more sombre and carefully sculpted soundscapes, the band's eighth and final studio album, Avalon (1982), recorded at Chris Blackwell's Compass Point Studios, was a major commercial success and restored the group's critical reputation.
+The album included the successful single "More Than This", as well as several other Roxy Music classics, such as "Avalon", "The Main Thing", "The Space Between", "True to Life", and "To Turn You On".
+Ferry, Mackay and Manzanera (augmented by several additional players) toured extensively from August 1982 to May 1983, with the Avalon tour being documented on the band's second live album The High Road, released in March 1983.
+A home video, also titled The High Road, captured an August 1982 show at Fréjus where Roxy Music co-headlined with King Crimson (whose set from the same show was released on home video as The Noise).
+A further live album from this tour, Heart Still Beating, was released in 1990.

+Avalon reached No. 1 on the UK Albums Chart and was certified Platinum in the United States and Canada.
+It was widely praised by critics for its atmospheric production and mature songwriting, often cited as the band's most refined work.
+In 2003, Rolling Stone ranked it among the "100 Greatest Albums of the 1980s."

+After completion of the Avalon tour, Roxy Music dissolved.
 For the next eighteen years Ferry, Mackay and Manzanera all devoted themselves full-time to solo careers.